MiauJosie/Mirelucky/README.md

 # Mirelucky

-> Mirelucky is a Fallout2d20 dice roller I made for the Fallout TTRPG community!
+> Mirelucky is a Fallout2d20 dice roller I'm developing for the Fallout TTRPG community!

 ## To-do priority list